 However, when her beloved husband died in 1992, she disappeared from show business without any notice in the midst of her popularity.
 Many fans are still waiting for her comeback.

 We can find in such a song as "Kasa ga nai" (I cannot find my umbrella) from 1972 by Yosui Inoue the reflection of the sense of frustration among the young people at the time.
-The song was a commercial success, but uncovered the tendency of the time to leave political issues and indulge in private life.
-Yosui continues to write texts reflecting the minds of people in the real society.
-Though their contents are often very critical, their melodies are so romantic.
+The song was a commercial success, and uncovered the tendency of the time to leave political issues and indulge in private life.
+Yosui continues to write lyrics reflecting the minds of people in the real society.
+Though their lyrics are often very critical, their melodies are so romantic and deceive the contents wrapped by them.
 Yosui Inoue writes also many songs for other singers and keeps his popularity till now.

 A folk song group Kaguya-hime led by Kousetsu Minami describes in his "Kanda-gawa" made in 1973

-Songs singing very private environment in lyrical and realistic manner became the mainstream in the mid 1970s.
-But, more and more people became dissatisfied with such poor and pitiable contents.
+Songs describing private environment in lyrical and realistic manner became the mainstream in the mid-1970s.
+But more and more people became dissatisfied with such poor and pitiable contents.
 At the time, a new city quarter with numerous skyscrapers emerged in Shinjuku and more than 80% of the Japanese people thought that they belonged to the middle class.
-Against such background people wanted a new style.
+Against such a background people wanted a new style.
 "New-music" was developed from lyrical folk song and mirrored sophisticated and rich urban atmosphere.
 It discarded a simple folk song style to sing with an acoustic guitar in hands and started to use more gorgeous sounds using rock band musicians for accompaniment.

 Miyuki Nakajima is another charisma musician.
 She made her debut in 1975 and since then continues to write hit songs for her and other singers until present time.
 "Jidai" (Time) was her first great hit from her debut year.
 She started as a love story teller, in particular unfulfilled love or deserted woman.
 I think that this sentiment is similar to that of enka.
 However, she makes her songs in much more elegant way and with real sense of modern and independent woman.
 Later, as her age advances, she tends to sing more general human stories.
 She wrote "Chijou no hoshi" (Stars on the ground) in 2002 as a theme song for the NHK documentary series "Project X" to encourage people working hard to overcome difficult situations and acclaimed nationwide fame.
 I wrote about Miyuki Nakajima also in my previous essay.